Open positions

 52074 Aachen

-We are looking for enthusiastic and motivated students (Biology, Biotechnology, Biochemistry, Chemistry, Biomedical Engineering or related disciplines) interested in a bachelor or master thesis project on the topic of nuclear trafficking at the Institute of Biochemistry and Molecular Cell Biology.
+We are looking for enthusiastic and motivated students (Biology, Biotechnology, Biochemistry, Chemistry, Biomedical Engineering or related disciplines) interested in a bachelor or master thesis project on the link between the nucleoporin Nup50 and Amyotrophic Lateral Sclerosis (ALS) at the Institute of Biochemistry and Molecular Cell Biology.
 The topic can be also addressed as research project for a medical thesis.

-Important methods: bacterial protein expression and purification, GDP/GTP exchange, protein interaction, cell culture, immunofluorescence, fluorescence microscopy.
+Important methods: protein interaction and GDP/GTP exchange assays, cell culture, immunofluorescence, fluorescence microscopy.

 Selected publications: